Zipline Costa Rica | The History of A Costa Rican Creation

 Rappelling is done when the rope is running vertically from the top of a cliff or waterfall to the bottom.
 Climbers clip themselves to the rope using special equipment.
 It allows them to slide down the rope at their own pace while bracing their feet against the cliff face.
 In Costa Rica rappelling down waterfalls is a fun way to cool off!

-As part of Ocotea Tours, we have been helping people find adventure through ziplining since 2008, and we are happy to give you the benefit of that experience.
+As part of Ocotea Tours & Transfers, we've been providing Monteverde tours and helping people find adventure through ziplining since 2008, and we are happy to give you the benefit of that experience.
 To learn more about our favorite local zipline or book a tour, click here!